 Summer holidays are already here for many of you.
 For others like me though, they are a tad bit away.
 I’ll be vacationing in August.
 Thus, we still have a little awaiting.
 Our anticipation though is growing readily.
 Any small talk between friends I hear lately, revolves around our vacation plans.
 By the way, do you have any special plans this summer?
 I’d love to know.
 And in case, any of you are planning to go sailing, then let me be clear on how envious I’m of you!
 Seriously!
 It is one of the most amazing and rewarding life experiences.
 Definitely one of the most memorable ones, too.
-And after having experienced a few such sailing trips in the Greek islands myself, I think I should share with you my packing list to make sure that you have the best of time without any unfortunate mishaps.
+And after having experienced a few such sailing trips in the Greek islands myself, I think I should share with you my list for packing for sailing in Greece.
+I assure that this way you will have the best of time without any unfortunate mishaps.

 - At least three swimsuits.
 (Chances are you’ll be wearing them from morning till dusk in rotation).
 A girl can’t have just one.